Fellowship in Higher Education Leadership

 Call for Applications

-GSAS PhD candidates who are interested in exploring careers in higher education leadership are invited to apply for the 2016-17 Fellowship in Higher Education Leadership.
+GSAS Ph.D. candidates who are interested in exploring careers in higher education leadership are invited to apply for the 2017-18 Fellowship in Higher Education Leadership.

 Each Fellow’s role is tailored to match the interests and skills of the Fellow with current GSAS initiatives.
 Fellows also have opportunities to better the social and academic lives of graduate students at Fordham by assisting in the development of new policies and supporting the development of new student development and professionalization programs.
-Past Fellows have helped launch GSAS Futures, develop a new Preparing Future Faculty program, coordinate the inaugural dissertation/thesis boot camp, and support Fordham’s Middle States reaccreditation activities.
+Past Fellows have helped launch GSAS Futures, develop a new Preparing Future Faculty program, coordinate the inaugural dissertation/thesis boot camp, support Fordham’s Middle States reaccreditation activities, and develop the new GSAS strategic plan under the Continuous University Strategic Planning (CUSP) framework.

-GSAS will be offering two Fellowships for the 2016-17 academic year.
-The Fellowship requires 8-10 hours per week and offers a stipend of $5300/semester.
-Applicants must be enrolled in a PhD program in the Graduate School of Arts & Sciences and have completed all required course work by the end of the spring 2016 semester.
+GSAS will be offering two Fellowships for the 2017-18 academic year.
+The Fellowship requires 8-10 hours per week and offers a stipend of $5400/semester.
+Applicants must be enrolled in a Ph.D. program in the Graduate School of Arts & Sciences and have completed all required course work by the end of the spring 2017 semester.

-Interested students should send a letter of interest and current CV to email@example.com by Monday, May 9; interviews will be held shortly thereafter.
-For specific questions about the Fellowship, please feel free to contact Joe Vukov, the current GSAS Senior Fellow in Higher Education Leadership, at firstname.lastname@example.org and/or Naila Smith, the current GSAS Fellow in Higher Education Leadership, at email@example.com.
+Interested students should send a letter of interest and current CV to firstname.lastname@example.org by Friday, May 26; interviews will be held shortly thereafter.
+For specific questions about the Fellowship, please feel free to contact the current GSAS Higher Education Leadership Fellows, Susan Kibe at email@example.com and/or Justin Pool at firstname.lastname@example.org.

 The Fellowship is an exciting opportunity to engage with the challenges (and delights) of higher education administration.
 Fellows work closely with senior staff members, and benefit from rigorous, collegial mentoring.
 They gain an insider's perspective on the day-to-day workings of a graduate school, and have opportunities to better the social and academic lives of graduate students at Fordham.